tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 ### statusbar-hidden

 Only supported on Android.
-Set to `true` to set the theme to `Theme.AppCompat.NoTitleBar.Fullscreen`.
+Will remove the top status bar if set `true`.
 Default is false.

 ### sdk-version